 Good point, I hang back, she’s behind the wall, turns nods a yes…Shadows.

-I mental Amaya, “Shadows, let them scale the wall before you take them.
-And tell Ellen.
-It will be easier to dispose of bodies if we have them inside the wall.”
+I mental Amaya, “Shadows, let them scale the wall before you take them.”

 “Janah, we’re waiting to see if they come over the wall, anything else?”